hpigot/hpigot.github.io/_posts/2017-10-06-clubsetup.md

 {% include gallery-3x-0 %}

-_The evolution of our logo design._
+_The progression of our logo design._

 ### 2. Defining Club Membership

 We opened membership to all students from grades 4-9.
-Grade 4 seemed to be a good lower-bound in terms of maturity and English language ability, and the eldest students (grade 10) are asked to focus solely on their studies, making grade 9 the upper bound.
+Grade 4 is a good lower-bound in terms of maturity and English language ability, and the eldest students (grade 10) are asked to focus solely on their studies, making grade 9 the upper bound.
 We defined five membership expectations:

   1. Attend every activity, or notify a club leader 1 day in advance if you will be absent
   2. Do any tasks that are assigned as homework